 Aussie Broadband charges $99 per month for its NBN 100 plan, but you can get your first month for free with the promo code FASTMONTH.
 Aussie Broadband NBN plans are contract-free, so you can always leave if you decide it’s not for you.

 In third, we’ve got Exetel and iPrimus, who both report typical evening speeds of 95Mbps. iPrimus is the cheaper out of the two at $75 per month for your first six months and $90 per month thereafter.
 You will have to pay a $70 modem fee, however.
-On the other hand, Exetel charges $89 per month for your first six months and $99 per month thereafter.
+On the other hand, Exetel charges $99 per month, but you can currently get your first two months for free.

 The fastest NBN 50 plans